swayos/swayos.github.io/README.md

 **For beginners/Speed install**

-Download the latest installer ISO from [releases](https://github.com/swayos/swayos.github.io/releases), burn it to a pendrive/etc and start your machine up with it.
+Download the latest installer ISO from my homepage ( cannot store here in github because of file size limits ) [releases](https://milgra.com/downloads/swayos-2022.04.22-x86_64.iso), burn it to a pendrive/etc and start your machine up with it.
 Installer will start automagically.

 Note : it is a minimal-configuration installer, there are no partitioning options, it will use the full hard drive for installation.